picasso250/blog/mvc.md

 $id = Blog::add($tile, $content);
 ```

 In order to write code like this, you should write some class files.
 And, you make 100 line code for blog, and another 100 line code for comment.
-Infact, you will find majority of these lines are similar, as most of them are CURD of database.
+In fact, you will find majority of these lines are similar, as most of them are CURD of database.
 Yes, you are repeating yourself.
 And, once for a while, you'd expect someone has write it for you.
-Someone did, and they call them ORM.
+Someone did, and they call it ORM.
 With ORM, you can directly write code like this:

 ```php
 <?php